 While you will need some equipment for creating YouTube content, you don’t have to break the bank.

 My advice would be to purchase an excellent little camera and a great-quality USB microphone.
-My picks (and FYI, I’m not getting paid for sponsorships here, these are just products that I think highly of) would be a Logitech C922x Pro Stream Webcam and a Blue Yeti USB Microphone.
+My picks would be a Logitech C922x Pro Stream Webcam and a Blue Yeti USB Microphone.
 Both are high-quality products with user-friendly designs and interfaces.

 Even better, much of this equipment can be used for other purposes besides YouTube.
-If you ever do video calls on Skype, Zoom or Google Hangouts, you probably use your computer’s built-in microphone and webcam.
+If you ever do video calls on Zoom, you probably use your computer’s built-in microphone and webcam.
 And chances are that they’re terrible quality.
 By investing in a decent webcam and microphone, you will dramatically improve the quality of your online communications, giving your business a more professional look.

-If you’d like to get started, contact me today and we can build a content-creation plan that will grow your business’ online profile and bring new clients into your tent!
+If you’d like to get started, contact me today.
+We can build a content-creation plan that will grow your business’ online profile and bring new clients into your tent!